The best Krakow things to do

 1. Explore the Old Town (Stare Miasto)

 For a perfect Krakow itinerary, start with the Old Town (Stare Miasto).
 This UNESCO World Heritage Site is known for its medieval architecture and vibrant atmosphere.
 The Main Market Square (Rynek Główny) is Europe’s largest medieval square, brimming with cafes, shops, and eateries.
-It’s a must-see among Krakow things to do.
+It’s a must-see on your list of Krakow things to do.
 Don’t miss the Cloth Hall (Sukiennice).
 Its ground floor stalls offer local crafts, souvenirs, and traditional Polish products.
 The lively atmosphere and unique gifts will make it a highlight of any weekend in Krakow.

 2. Grab a drink at Noworolski